KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 **Significance:**
 weapons have are in a constant state of seizure pain or pleasure.

-### Visual Effect That Only Shows Up When Holding Sprint
+## A Strange Visual Effect That Only Shows Up When Holding Sprint

 **By:** aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa\#3860
 **Added:** <Version date="2022-11-08" />